Do you feel investing in mutual funds and stocks according to goals is what you need to safeguard your future?

 It’s always best to have health insurance for sudden health emergencies but usually, there are situations when you have to pay the medical expenses upfront, and then you can claim or reimburse from health insurance.

 In this scenario having an emergency fund will make your life very easy otherwise there won’t be any other option than asking for help from friends and family.

 We all work in a job and never think of situations where sudden layoffs may occur until it actually happens.

 Even in the past 2008 US crisis where over 5 lakh lost jobs in 3 months, the IT sector was badly hurt and a lot of professionals lost their jobs.

 You will find such incidents after every few years but we do not take lessons from this and continue working in ignorance.

 Small businesses are always at risk of changes in the sector, big companies changing strategies or government regulations, other than this there is a risk of not receiving payments on time or customer defaulting, etc.

-You might have heard a lot about small businesses not being able to handle the current situation and shutting down, over 82% of small had a negative impact of or something like COVID-19 according to reports.
+You might have heard a lot about small businesses not being able to handle the current situation and shutting down, over 82% of small businesses had a negative impact of COVID-19 according to reports.

 How big companies are able to sail through this because they are cash-rich companies and always have some funds to keep them floating in situations like this.